spooozy/pet-phone-book/CONTRIBUTING.md

     - Assignee - Specific people responsible for working with PR. (usually the creator of the PR);
     - Labels - mark for the convenience of filtering (documentation/bug, etc.);
     - Projects - link PR to the project.
 With this, the PR card will appear on the task board;
     - Reviewers - select the people who will check PR.
-All team members should be indicated.
+Choose the number of reviewers depending on the task.

 1. Before sending, check that the display is correct using the buttons "Write" and "Preview".
 Please correct any inaccuracies.